Drug Lord Juan Orlando Hernández Is FREE

 Here are some of Bove’s pre-judgeship observations regarding the Hernández cases:

 Bove made clear that the defendant [Tony] “smothered Honduras in corruption,” which enabled drug trafficking, and that the military was deployed to protect drug turf, and the national police used to murder rivals.
-Deploying the military and the national police was Juan Orlando Hernández’s doing.
+Deploying the military and the national police — those actions were within Juan Orlando Hernández’s jurisdiction.

 Bove explained a process whereby drug traffickers connected to the Honduran government [of which JOH was president] were allowed access to radar information that helped provide safe passage for drug planes and boats, and would warn the cartels of military operations.